10 Firwood Fold

 10 Firwood Fold is a 16th-century house in Bolton, Greater Manchester, England.
 It is a Grade I listed building and was the birthplace of English inventor Samuel Crompton in 1753.

 The Crompton family lived in the house until 1758, making a living from farming and weaving, before moving to rented quarters at nearby Hall i' th' Wood.

+In 1969 the hamlet of Firwood Fold was designated Bolton's first conservation area, ensuring protection of its historic character.
+The unified appearance of the hamlet—simple style, local stone, and modest scale—has been preserved despite centuries of change.